 Most people don’t need special diagnostic tests.
 But sometimes, doctors suggest a CT scan or MRI to look for problems inside your brain that might cause your headaches.
 Skull X-rays are not helpful.
 An EEG (electroencephalogram) is also unnecessary unless you have passed out when you had a headache.

-If your headache symptoms become worse or become more frequent despite treatment, ask your doctor for a referral to a headache specialist.
+If your headache symptoms get worse or happen more often despite treatment, ask your doctor to refer you to a headache specialist.
 If you need more information, contact one of the organizations in the resource list for a list of member doctors in your state.

 Your doctor may recommend different types of treatment to try.
 She also might recommend more testing or refer you to a headache specialist.

 The treatment you need will depend on a lot of things, including the type of headache you get, how often, and its cause.
 Some people don’t need medical help at all.
 But those who do might get medications, counseling, stress management, and biofeedback.
 Your doctor will make a treatment plan to meet your specific needs.